Zoejordan012/MIST4610-group4-project1/README.md

 ## The information from this query displays the team name, stadium name, and the stadium capacity of the stadium where the capacity of each stadium is greater than the average capacity of all the stadiums.
 This would be important to managers because they would be able to tell how to set the price of tickets depending on the amount of customers.
 Thinking even further, they can determine where to host the Super Bowl as the popularity of the stadium and/or game can also be determined from this information.

-# 5 Players in teams with most wins
+# Query  5 Players in teams with most wins
 ![Screenshot](Screen%20Shot%202025-03-14%20at%206.37.25%20PM.png)